mediadrop/mediadrop/doc/dev/library/index.rst

 Miscellaneous Libraries
 =======================

-[[[ Note to doc writers: Remember that this lib.helpers and lib.decorators (and probably others) import the important methods from other modules, so you don't need to explicitly include those other modules in the docs ]]]
+..
+Note to doc writers: Remember that some of the modules in mediacore.lib
+.. import methods and classes from other modules, so you don't need to

-[[[ Note to self: you haven't done the storage or players properly. or anything in a subdir ]]]
+.. explicitly include many of those other modules in the docs.
+.. (e.g. look at the imports in mediacore.lib.helpers and mediacore.lib.decorators)

 Base Controller Classes